NikyAviator/iSyncinator/README.md

 ---

+## Important Note on Sync Behavior

+The script is designed to **only add files** to the destination folder.
+It does not delete or modify existing files in the destination, even if files are removed from the iPhone.
+This ensures that the destination folder acts as a permanent archive of your photos and videos.

+If you want to enable deletion of files in the destination that are no longer on the phone, you can manually add the `--delete` flag to the `rsync` command, but **this is not recommended**.

 ## Troubleshooting

 Sometimes things go wrong and not working, this is why we will hopefully fix the problem now: